About

 2000

-New renovations of seven gardens includes species from the Southeast Asian cloud forest, the first of its kind.
+New renovations of seven gardens led by director Scot Medbury includes the Southeast Asian Cloud Forest, the first of its kind anywhere.

 2003